Special Education Visual And Performing Arts

 Music- Creative Expression

-Sing or perform on instruments A Varied Repertoire Of Music.
+Goal Stem 1 THE STUDENT will sing or perform on instruments A Varied Repertoire Of Music.

 By month/year, given a simple instrument, THE STUDENT will move the instrument to make a sound 2 out of 5 trials for 4 out of 10 trials as observed and recorded by staff.